 Why it’s so important to use keywords in your resume

 Have you ever heard of ATS?
 ATS, or applicant tracking systems, are the software companies use to filter the job applications they receive.
 For example, employers may get thousands of applications for the most sought-after positions.
 It would be impossible for recruiters to look through them and find the best candidates without getting overwhelmed.
 So ATS software helps them out.
+You can see here the construction resume.

 If you’ve been looking for a job for a while (or have friends who have), you know that it’s pretty common to apply for a position that matches your qualification and experience perfectly—and never hear back from the recruiter.
 Sometimes, it’s just recruiters being rude and not bothering to write a “sorry you’re not the one” email to the candidates they’ve rejected.